mykkarp/touch-typing/README.md

 ### 🛠Functionality
 The web application is a window with 10 tabs:
 - First - article on the benefits of touch typing;
 - From 2 to 9 - lessons (1-8).
-The user must, without looking at the keyboard, enter a certain sequence of characters.
+The user must, without looking at the keyboard, enter a certain sequence of characters;
 - Last - touch typing test.
 The user must, without looking at the keyboard, enter a certain text.

 ___